Are you Prepared to Evacuate?

 Evacuations are more common than many people realize.
 Hundreds of times each year, transportation and industrial accidents release harmful substances, forcing people to leave their homes.
 Fires and floods cause evacuations even more frequently.
 Almost every year, people along the Gulf and Atlantic coasts evacuate in the face of approaching hurricanes.

 When community evacuations become necessary, local officials provide information to the public through the media.
 In some circumstances, other warning methods, such as sirens or telephone calls, also are used.
 Additionally, there may be circumstances under which you and your family feel threatened or endangered and you need to leave your home, school, or workplace to avoid these situations.
-The amount of time you have to leave will depend on the hazard.
+The amount of time you have to leave will depend on the event.
 If the event is a weather condition, such as a hurricane that can be monitored, you might have a day or two to get ready.
 However, many disasters allow no time for people to gather even the most basic necessities, which is why planning ahead is essential.

 Develop a family evacuation plan before an actual storm threatens your area: